Scheeks-cmu/Portfolio/Final_Project_Part2.md

 So, if your friend throws a piece of garbage on the ground, let him know that that is SO uncool

-# User Research and Interviews
+## User Research and Interviews

 - Target Audience: Individuals of color living in marginalized areas within Pittsburgh
-- Approach to identifying representative individuals: I interview people of color, but to make the sample more representative I 1) chose participants who come from diverse cultural/ethnic backgrounds and 2) live in either impoverished and non-impoverished areas within Pittsburgh
+- Approach to identifying representative individuals: I interview people of color, but to make the sample more representative I chose participants who 1) come from diverse cultural/ethnic backgrounds and 2) live in either impoverished and non-impoverished areas within Pittsburgh.

 - Interview Findings:

-*Questions*
+# *Questions*

 1) What do you think the purpose of this dataviz is for?